ruthwik-thotapelli/ruthwik-thotapelli/README.md

 # 💻 Ruthwik Thotapelli

-🎓 B.Tech Information Technology @ LPU
+🎓 B.Tech Information Technology @ Lovely Professional University
 💡 Full Stack Developer | DevOps & Cloud Enthusiast
-🚀 Building scalable, production-ready applications
+🚀 Building scalable, production-ready applications with real-world impact

 ---

 ## 🚀 About Me

-- Passionate about **Full Stack Development + DevOps/Cloud**
+I am a passionate Full Stack Developer with a strong focus on building scalable, secure, and production-ready applications.

-- Built real-world projects like **TalentBridge** and **CloudForge**
+I specialize in developing end-to-end solutions using modern technologies like React.js, Node.js, and cloud-based DevOps tools, ensuring performance, reliability, and clean architecture.

-- Focused on clean architecture, scalability, and real-world problem solving
+I have built impactful projects such as **TalentBridge**, an enterprise-grade hiring platform with role-based access and ATS automation, and **CloudForge**, a production-ready CI/CD infrastructure leveraging AWS and Docker.

-- Goal: Become a high-impact Software Engineer
+I am highly driven to solve real-world problems, write maintainable code, and continuously improve my engineering skills.

----
+🎯 **Goal:** To become a high-impact Software Engineer capable of designing scalable systems and delivering real business value.

 ## 🌐 Live Projects